English + Environment Course

-At the start of 2017, we there were 1140 kauris in the COLC nursery which will planted back into the local native bush areas when they are big enough.
+At the start of 2017, there were 1140 kauris in the COLC nursery which will planted back into the local native bush areas when they are big enough.

 3. Stream-bank Planting

 This project is a New Zealand native plant nursery in which students can help grow a range of NZ plants from locally gathered seed.

-The plants are planting by COLC staff and students along local stream and riverbanks with the intention of stabilising the banks and ultimately improving the water quality in those streams and rivers.
+The plants are planted by COLC staff and students along local stream and riverbanks with the intention of stabilising the banks and ultimately improving the water quality in those streams and rivers.

 There are about 3500 plants in the nursery at present, and last year the first 500 plants were planted out into the environment.

 Short film from Kauri Cones Picking